getgrav/grav-theme-antimatter/README.md

 * Navigate to `/your/site/grav/user/config`.
 * Open the **system.yaml** file.
-* Change the `theme:` setting to `theme: afterburner2`.
+* Change the `theme:` setting to `theme: antimatter`.
 * Save your changes.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

 Once this is done, you should be able to see the new theme on the frontend.
-Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **afterburner2** folder.
+Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **antimatter** folder.